kebson01/Bridalteam/blog/wp-content/plugins/wp-bannerize/readme.txt

 = 3.1.0 =

-* Added Notice: This plugin version is no longer updated and supported [Check the new version here](https://wpxtre.me/product/bannerize "Check the new version here")
+* Added Notice: This plugin version is no longer updated and supported
 * Fixed several bugs and updated to WordPress 3.7
 * Updated localization